OpenPegasus/OpenPegasus/docs/RunningOpenPegasusReadme.md

 ### OpenPegasus Runtime Options

-The options are documented both in the help for the **cimconfig -H ALL** cli, in the documentation for OpenPegasus [docs/BuildAndReleaseOptions.md](docs/BuildAndReleaseOptions.md).
+The options are documented both in the help for the `cimconfig -H ALL` cli, in the documentation for OpenPegasus [docs/BuildAndReleaseOptions.md](docs/BuildAndReleaseOptions.md).

-The following is the list of cimconfig run time variables as documented in the **cimconfig** CLI with the command **cimconfig -H ALL**
+The following is the list of cimconfig run time variables as documented in the `cimconfig` CLI with the command `cimconfig -H ALL`.

-Options defined as static are enabled only when the server is restarte.
+Options defined as static are enabled only when the server is restarted.
 Dynamic options may be modified when the server is running.

 ```
 authorizedUserGroups (Static,Default:)